douglasgreen/duolingo/german/vocab.md

 - with - mit
 - wonderful - wunderbar
 - yes - ja
-- you are welcome - gern geschehen; bitte schön
+- you are welcome - bitte schön; gern geschehen
 - you - du/ihr/Sie
 - young - jung
 - your - dein/euer/Ihr